 National Center on Elder Abuse

-This site includes information how to report abuse, statistics, fact sheets, information on federal laws and many Web links.
-Click here for the NCEA fact sheet.
+This website for the National Center on Elder Abuse (NCEA) includes information how to report abuse, statistics, fact sheets, information on federal laws and many Web links.

 Department of Health and Human Services, Office of Inspector General